-The new M3 circle line due to open in September 2019 will make the Metro even more convenient to more parts of Copenhagen.
+The new M3 circle line opened in September 2019 to make the Metro even more convenient to more parts of Copenhagen.
 Transfers to the M1 and M2 lines will be possible at Frederiksberg and Kongs Nytorv.

 Traveling by Train from Copenhagen Airport